omerxx/tmux-floax/README.md

 # black, red, green, yellow, blue, magenta, cyan, white
 set -g @floax-border-color 'magenta'

+# The border style can be changed, these are the styles supported by Tmux:
+# none, single, double, rounded
+set -g @floax-border-style 'rounded'

 # The text color can also be changed, by default it's blue
 # to distinguish from the main window
 # Optional colors are as shown above in @floax-border-color